-Well, as scary as this sounds, they've apparently pondered that question together.
+Well, as scary as this sounds, they have apparently pondered that question together.

 "The two have already spoken about what it would be like to play together in Boston, according to a league source," Jay King wrote for The Athletic.

 Davis has long been the apple of the Celtics' eye, but this is something else.
-It's one thing to daydream about a player wreaking havoc for your club.
-It's quite another when that player is daydreaming himself.
+It's one thing to daydream about a player wreaking havoc for your club, but it's quite another when that player is daydreaming himself.

 Conversations, of course, don't guarantee Davis is headed to Boston at any point.
-He has at least two seasons left on his contract with the New Orleans Pelicans, and he's professed his loyalty to the organization on more than one occasion.
+He has at least two seasons left on his contract with the New Orleans Pelicans, and he has professed his loyalty to the organization on more than one occasion.

 But he's also only made the playoffs in two of his six seasons with the Pelicans.
 The only All-Star he's played alongside just left for nothing in return this offseason (DeMarcus Cousins).
 Davis is the lone player picked in the first round by this franchise who's still on the roster.